 Lalibela seems to be the end of the world.
 Probably is the best known spot all over Ethiopia, but once you reach that precious gem you got the feeling of being anyhow in the middle of nowhere.
 Probably that was exactly still Ethiopia, almost a decade ago, when I stepped the country for my first time.
-The end of the world, indeed.
+The end of the world, indeed, dressed in white dresses in white for Enkutatash in Lalibela, the New Year in Ethiopia.

 Located in an awesome landscape background at 2,500 meters above sea level in the federated state of Amhara is the second holy city in the country, just after Aksum.
 It is an important pilgrimage centre of the Ethiopian Orthodox Church even having less than twenty thousand inhabitants.